 Boston, MA 02129

-Official Transcripts may also be dropped off at the Admissions & Registration Desk in the 2nd floor B lobby.
-Official transcripts must be received by BHCC staff members in their original unopened sealed envelope.
+Official Transcripts may also be dropped off at the Admissions & Registration Desk in the B Lobby, 2nd floor.
+All official transcripts must be received by BHCC staff members in their original unopened sealed envelope.

-Once the student is accepted and becomes a matriculated student college transcripts will then be evaluated.
-Accepted/matriculated students may use unofficial transcripts to meet with Advising and register for courses while waiting for transfer credit to be evaluated.
+Official transcripts will be evaluated once the student is accepted and becomes a matriculated registered student.
+Accepted/matriculated students may use a copy or unofficial transcript(s) to meet with Advising and register for courses while waiting for transfer credit to be evaluated.

 Credit may be awarded if: